0dysseusRex/Geeetech-M1-Upgrade/README.md

 # 🛠️ Geeetech M1 Klipperization & Upgrade Project

 Welcome to the build guide for transforming your humble Geeetech M1 into a lean, mean, Klipper-powered printing machine.
-This README outlines the upgrades, installation steps, and configuration notes for replicating or understanding this custom setup.
+This README outlines the upgrades, installation steps, and configuration notes for the project.

 > 💡 Help me fund a 3D scanner so I can stop squeezing magic out of Polycam and a Razor phone.
 > [![Support Me on Ko-fi](https://img.shields.io/badge/Support%20Me%20on-Ko--fi-ff5f5f?logo=ko-fi&logoColor=white&style=flat-square)](https://ko-fi.com/0dysseusrex)